These links jump directly to the specified sections:

 Change Orders that amend an award to be $1 Million or more, or adjusts the original total to be more that 10% over the amount approved by the Board requires review and approval by the Board of Regents on the changes before continuing with the award.

 Blanket Orders/Time Period Contracts

 Departments may issue blanket orders, spanning up to a 3-year period, so long as the total of the contract is less than $50,000.
-Purchases of goods or services from the same vendor which will total $50,000 or more over the stated time period will route to Purchasing for bidding.
+Purchases of goods or services from the same supplier which will total $50,000 or more over the stated time period will route to Purchasing for bidding.
 Departments are responsible for renewing blanket orders before they expire.
 The UM Burn Rate Report is used to identify blanket orders and Contracts for Professional Services that are nearing an expiration date.
-To renew an order, contact the vendor to confirm the same prices, terms and conditions apply to the renewal period.
+To renew an order, contact the supplier to confirm the same prices, terms and conditions apply to the renewal period.
 If the blanket orders continue past three years, a new bid process may be required.
 Discuss these issues with Purchasing Services.

 The University recommends a lease versus buy analysis for all equipment costing more than $250,000.
 Purchasing Services can assist in obtaining lease proposals and in the analysis.

 Purchasing Goods and Services $49,999 and Under

 The following procedure covers the purchase of equipment, supplies and standard services.
 To purchase professional services (for example, consultants or graphic design) see Administrative Policy: Purchasing a Professional Service.